Python-GIS-book/site/source/back-matter/md/glossary.md

 Index
   A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always 0.

+Inner join
+  The inner join results in a DataFrame that contains only the rows with matching keys (or binary/spatial predicate) in both original (Geo)DataFrames, excluding all rows in either (Geo)DataFrame that do not have a match in the other.
+The match can be based on a common key that can be found in both DataFrames (as in table join) or on a spatial predicate in case the data is merged based on the spatial relationship between two spatial data layers.

 Integrated Development Environment
   An integrated development environment or IDE is a software program or package that provides a set of tools for writing, testing, and debugging software in a convenient, practical interface.